Building a new publishing ecosystem, based on open principles.

 The Rebus Foundation builds new models and technology for open book publishing and reading on the web, to encourage deeper engagement, and to enable people (and machines) to use and build on books and reading in new and meaningful ways.

-In parallel with our work on Open Textbooks, we are members of the W3C, where we are helping develop a new vision for books that are native to the web.
-We want to help combine the older tradition of portable, bounded books with the pervasive accessibility, addressability, and interconnectedness of the Open Web.
-Our first focus in this area will be on scholarly deep reading.
+In parallel with our work in open publishing and deep reading, we are members of the W3C, where we are helping develop a new vision for books that are native to the web.
+We want to help combine the portability of printed books with the interconnectedness and flexibility of the open web.learn more!